NaturalNode/natural/README.md

 (For node < v0.6, please use 'npm install WNdb@3.0.0')

-Keep in mind the WordNet integration is to be considered experimental at this point and not production ready.
+Keep in mind that the WordNet integration is to be considered experimental at this point, and not production-ready.
 The API is also subject to change.

 Here's an exmple of looking up definitions for the word, "node".